lupyuen/lupyuen.github.io/src/tflite.md

 📝 _22 Jun 2021_

-_How a Human teach a Machine to light up an LED..._
+_(How a Human teaches a Machine to light up an LED)_

-Human: Hello Machine, please light up the LED in a fun and interesting way.
+_Human:_ Hello Machine, please light up the LED in a fun and interesting way

-Machine: OK I shall light up the LED: on - off - on -off - on - off...
+_Machine:_ OK I shall light up the LED: on - off - on -off - on - off...

-Human: That's not very fun and interesting
+_Human:_ That's not very fun and interesting

-Machine: OK Hooman...
+_Machine:_ OK Hooman...
 Define fun and interesting

-Human: Make the LED glow gently brighter and dimmer, brighter and dimmer, and so on
+_Human:_ Make the LED glow gently brighter and dimmer, brighter and dimmer, and so on

-Machine: Like a wavy curve?
+_Machine:_ Like a wavy curve?
 Please teach me to draw a wavy curve

-Human: Like this...
+_Human:_ Like this...

-Machine: OK I have been trained.
+_Machine:_ OK I have been trained.
 I shall now use my trained model to infer the values of the wavy curve.
 And light up the LED in a fun and interesting way.

 TODO